 How can different countries from around the world manufacture containers and all of them be the same dimensions?
 The answer is the International Organization for Standardization or ISO for short.
 No matter where in the world containers come from, they have to be built to the same specifications so that they can be safely stacked and secured when traveling the world on cargo ships.
 All of the containers sold by McLaren Container Sales adhere to the ISO standard dimension requirements.

 When shopping for a container, you will come across a few different sizes.
 The ISO standard container size is 8 feet wide and 8.5 feet tall.
-The length of the container is more of a customer preference, with the most common lengths being 20 foot and 40 foot.
+The length of the container is more of a customer preference, with the most common lengths being 20 foot shipping containers and 40 foot shipping containers.

 High cube containers are also an option.
 A high cube container is one foot taller than the standard container and measure 9.5 feet tall.
 Even though containers must be built to ISO standards, there can be slight variations depending on the manufacturer.